 Students faced harsh discipline and physical, emotional and sexual abuse at the schools.
 Thousands did not make it home, dying of disease, starvation and abuse, or after trying to escape to make the long journey back to their families.

 Truth and Reconciliation Commission of Canada

-The Truth and Reconciliation Commission of Canada (TRC) was created as part of the settlement between Residential Schools Survivors, the Assembly of First Nations, Inuit representatives and the parties responsible for creation and operation of the schools: the federal government and the church bodies.
+The Truth and Reconciliation Commission of Canada (TRC) was created as part of the Residential Schools Settlement Agreement, between Residential School Survivors, the Assembly of First Nations, Inuit representatives, and the parties responsible for creation and operation of the schools: the federal government and the church bodies.

 The TRC’s mandate was to inform all Canadians about what happened in residential schools.
-The TRC documented the truth of Survivors, their families, communities, and anyone personally affected by the residential school experience.
-This included First Nations, Inuit and Métis former residential school students, their families, communities, the churches, former school employees, government officials and other Canadians.
+The TRC documented the truth of Survivors, their families, communities, and anyone personally affected by the residential school experience: https://nctr.ca/records/reports/

 National Centre for Truth and Reconciliation

 The National Centre for Truth and Reconciliation (NCTR) is a place of learning located at the University of Manitoba campus in Winnipeg.
-It houses the truths spoken by Residential School Survivors, families and their communities for the purpose of informing future projects on reconciliation, honouring the past to do better for the future.
+It houses the truths spoken by residential school Survivors, families and their communities.

 The National Student Memorial Register